mobimeo/teamchatviz/README.md

 SLACK_CLIENT_ID="<client id of your slack app>" SLACK_CLIENT_SECRET="<slack app secret>" DATABASE_URL="<postgresql database URL e.g. postgres://slackviz:slackviz@localhost/slackviz>"
+PUBLIC="false"
+ANONYMIZE="false"
 ```

+If PUBLIC === true the data loaded into the system will be public and will not require authentication via Slack.
+If ANONYMIZE === true the data loaded into the system will be replaced with the fake data using Faker.js.
+Anonymization will happen only on the initial data loading and before the data reaches the database.

+If PUBLIC === true, Add to Slack button on the Main page is hidden and login is disabled.
+If you change the PUBLIC setting for an existing instance, the changes will apply only after a restart of the server.

 6. Run db migrations `npm run up`